 Mount Vernon currently owns Washington's copy of Don Quixote.
 The four small volumes are in original binding and are illustrated with charming copperplate engravings throughout.
 George Washington's signature appears on the title page of each volume and an impression of his bookplate, engraved in London in 1771, has been affixed to each front pastedown endpaper.

-"George Washington to Don Diego de Gardoqui, 28 November 1787," The Writings of George Washington, Vol. 29 (Washington, D.C.: Government Printing Office).
+"George Washington to Don Diego de Gardoqui, 28 November 1787," The Papers of George Washington, Digital Edition.
+Edward Legel, Ed.